lanteksms/LantekCodingChallenge/README.md

 ### 2.1.
 The cutting machines demo endpoint
 Lantek has a public demo API available at `https://app-academy-neu-codechallenge.azurewebsites.net/api/cut` which returns a list of cutting machines.
 The endpoint also accepts a parameter to filter machines out by cutting technology:

--Use `https://app-academy-neu-codechallenge.azurewebsites.net/api/cut/2` to retrive cutting machines for 2D technology
+- Use `/api/cut/2` to retrive cutting machines for 2D technology.

--Use `https://app-academy-neu-codechallenge.azurewebsites.net/api/cut/3` to retrive cutting machines for 3D technology
+- Use `/api/cut/3` to retrive cutting machines for 3D technology.

 This endpoint is protected by basic authentication.
 You should have received a valid username and password with this assignment.